VDuchauffour/RFCEurope/README.txt

 You can find more details in the Manual and Reference folders in the mod.
 A copy of the manual is also available at http://rfceurope.sourceforge.net/

 This is Beta 2.
 Changes since Beta 1:
+Moved art files into a FPK
+Ghazis upgrades to Pistoliers
 Made naval upgrades more sensible
 Fix to problem where civs are killed by barbs on spawn: increased area in which barbs flip and had barbs spawn before flip.
 Made Netherlands a little more balanced.
 Better when small, worse when large.
 UHVs at this setting are about right.